 If you must use a word that your audience is unlikely to know, provide a definition using the Key-term Aside component.

+Use semantic HTML.
 Don't skip heading levels.
-Don't add custom styles to headings—it makes the page hierarchy more difficult to follow.
+Don't add custom styles to headings.
+Readers will come to expect a certain style—custom styles make the page hierarchy more difficult to follow.

 Place exceptions, edge cases, and other kinds of supplemental information right next to the primary content they're related to.